-6.1.
-Positioning and securing on the vehicle.

-6.1.1.
-Child Restraint Systems in the Q-Size category are for use in Q-Size seating positions, when the Child Restraint Systems are fitted in conformity with the vehicle manufacturer's instructions.
+- 6.1.
+Positioning and securing on the vehicle. - 6.1.1.
+The use of Child Restraint Systems in the O-Size category is permitted in O-Size ready vehicles, if the Child Restraint Systems are fitted in conformity with the vehicle manufacturer's instructions.

-Child Restraint Systems in the "specific yehicle, ISOFIX" category are for use in all ISOFIX positions and also in the luggage area, if the restraints are fitted in conformity with the vehicle manufacturer's instructions.
+The use of Child Restraint Systems in the Integral "Specific Vehicle" ISOFIX category is permitted in all ISOFIX positions and also in the luggage area, if the restraints are fitted in conformity with the vehicle manufacturer's instructions.

-6.1.2.
-According to the category in which it belongs to, see table 1, the Child Restraint System shall be secured to the vehicle structure or to the vehicle seat structure:

-6.1.2.1.
-For U-Size category, this shall be by means of two ISOFIX attachments with the addition of an anti-rotation device for both forward and rearward-facing Child Restraint System

-6.1.2.2.
-For "Specific Vehicle ISOFIX" category: this shall be by means of the ISOFIX attachments designed by the manufacturer of the Child Restraint System, secured to ISOFIX anchorage system as designed by the vehicle manufacturer.
+- 6.1.2.
+According to the category in which it belongs to, see table 1, the Child Restraint System shall be secured to the vehicle structure or to the vehicle seat structure: - 6.1.2.1.
+For O-Size category, this shall be by means of two ISOFIX attachments with the addition of an anti-rotation device for both forward and rearward-facing Child Restraint System - 6.1.2.2.
+For "Integral Specific Vehicle ISOFIX" category: this shall be by means of the ISOFIX attachments designed by the manufacturer of the Child Restraint System, secured to ISOFIX anchorage system as designed by the vehicle manufacturer.